Irish Patriot Party: Problems

-The reformist Patriots struggled in the following years to gain anything approaching a majority on social reform issues in the Irish House of Commons, but in 1793 another Catholic Relief Act was passed.
+The reformist Patriots struggled in the following years to gain anything approaching a majority on social reform issues in the Irish House of Commons, but in 1793, another Catholic Relief Act was passed.
 In 1789 the reformist element formally established the "Irish Whig Party" but soon lost goodwill in London for its views on the Regency crisis.

-French revolution
+French Revolution

-The French revolution emphasised the Patriots' divisions.
+The French Revolution emphasised the Patriots' divisions.
 The major reform of the Roman Catholic Relief Act 1793 allowed Catholics to vote, to practice as lawyers, to act as grand jurors and to enter Trinity College Dublin as students, but this reform had to be pushed along by London, no doubt to Grattan's embarrassment.
 Opponents of this reform spoke of the need to protect a "Protestant Ascendancy".
 The 1793 Act was based on the British Roman Catholic Relief Act 1791.
 A short-lived Catholic Irish Brigade was formed in 1794 from refugee royalist officers from the formerly French Irish Brigade.

 The growth of the radical United Irish movement from 1791 upstaged Grattan by calling for a complete break with Britain and full emancipation for all religions in a new republic.
-Given its support for France in the War of the First Coalition, it was outlawed from 1795.
+Given its support for France in the War of the First Coalition, it was outlawed in 1795.

 In 1795, the London government sponsored reforms, to head off trouble, by repealing the Hearth tax and funding a Catholic seminary in the form of St Patrick's College, Maynooth.
 However, earlier in the year it had quickly recalled the new viceroy Lord Fitzwilliam, who had intended to effect further Catholic reliefs and to appoint Grattan to the administration.
 The sacking of FitzWilliam and the imposition of martial law in March 1797 caused Grattan and his supportive group of MPs to withdraw from parliament in May 1797, and by then the civil unrest caused by the army, the militia, the Orange Order, the Defenders and the United Irishmen had made Ireland ungovernable.

 The unsuccessful 1798 rebellion launched in May 1798 by the republican United Irishmen seriously damaged the Patriot cause.
 Although most liberal Patriots opposed the rebellion, they became tarnished by association, and support dropped for them in Britain.
 Some Patriot MPs of the 1780s, such as James Napper Tandy and Lord Edward FitzGerald, had become United Irish leaders in the 1790s.
-The Rebellion, which had been launched in co-ordination with a French invasion, provoked the British government of William Pitt into pushing through the 1800 Act of Union, merging the parliaments of Ireland and Great Britain into the new "United Kingdom".
-Naturally the Patriots opposed this in heated debates in 1799 and 1800.
+The Rebellion, which had been launched in coordination with a French invasion, provoked the British government of William Pitt into pushing through the 1800 Act of Union, merging the parliaments of Ireland and Great Britain into the new "United Kingdom".
+Naturally, the Patriots opposed this in heated debates in 1799 and 1800.

 Act of Union

 Following the Act of Union 1800, the Irish Parliament was abolished.
 A few Irish Patriots took up seats in the new unified British House of Commons in London, under the notional leadership of Grattan.
-Within a few years they had become almost entirely submerged within the British Whig Party, with whom they were allied, and disappeared from the political landscape.
+Within a few years, they had become almost entirely submerged within the British Whig Party, with whom they were allied, and disappeared from the political landscape.